lukingroup/pylabnet/README.md

  > **_NOTE:_** The preferred format is to use `>=` to constrain package versions, rather than `==`.
 Try not to write code that requires a `<` constraint, since this could cause user-dependent conflicts

 2. Update the version number in `__init__.py` in the root module.
 We have adoped a 3 digit versioning scheme `x.y.z` where `x` is the major version, each new `y` digit corresponds to a substantially new release (with new software components), and the `z` digit can increment with any improvements, changes, and bug fixes.
- > **_NOTE:_** The current version is 0.2.2 and we plan on releasing 1.0.0 once the software core is stable and in steady use by the experiment

 3. Run the following from the commandline
 ```bash